csweichel/rcswitch-NodeOnPi/README.md

 ### rcswitch.switchOf(`group`, `switch`)

-Switch a remote switch off (Type A with 10 pole DIP switches)
+Switch a remote switch off (Type A with 10 pole DIP switches).

 * `group` - (String) code of the switch group (refers to DIP switches 1..5 where "1" = on and "0" = off, if all DIP switches are on it's "11111")
 * `switch` - (Number) switch (1..4)